Alex Taves cites Pablo Picasso, David Hockney and Richard Prince as influencing his work.

-Equally influenced by fine art and graphic design practices, he finds the intersection of the two to be both intriguing and confusing – especially the perception that a graphic designer should not also be thought of as an artist.
+He is equally influenced by fine art and graphic design practices.
 Since 1995 he has been working with digital media, beginning at a time when the medium was in its infancy.
 He was one of the first to exhibit this type of work in Toronto, his home at the time.

 His digital photographic series printed on archival paper seem like ordinary snapshots of everyday life.
 In fact they are carefully manipulated images which build a mood as much as a composition.
 Bold shapes play off each other, patterns are emphasized, figures are used incidentally and colours have a painterly effect rather than a photographic one.